DevFactory/lampdemo/README.md

-# LAMP stack demo
+# LAMP stack DevSpaces demo

-How to use LAMP stack development using DevSpaces

 ## Instructions for running in DevSpaces